julianfigueroaGL/gorilla-cast-docs/docs/advanced/pwa/pwa.md

 # Progressive Web Applications - PWA

-Progressive web app is a web that a native app can do, it can work offline and you can istall it from a browser.
+Progressive web app is a web that a native app can do, it can work offline and you can install it from a browser.

 ## Features